Job Title: Negotiations Associate

 As a key member of the negotiation team, the Negotiations Associate will be responsible for:

-• Coordinating several major project negotiation files for the Tsleil-Waututh Nation and potentially other Indigenous clients.
+• Coordinating several major project negotiation files for the Tsleil-Waututh Nation.

 • Collaborating with senior leaders, legal advisors, and other third-party consultants on complex negotiation files.